Fields in jDownloads

 In this example the Fields are shown as part of the Information section of the Compact layout.

-The situation with Fields in multilingual sites is similar but to work properly you need to use the jDownloads multilingual placeholders like
+Setting up Fields and Field Groups in a multilingual site is just the same except to work properly you need to use the jDownloads multilingual placeholders like {en-Gb}, {de-DE} and so on.

 With this method there are no 'blank spaces' shown in the front-end for the other languages.